EricssonXD/vs-code-updater/cline_docs/productContext.md

 ## How It Should Work

 - Utilize the built-in VSCode update check functionality.
-- Automatically determine the Linux distribution and execute the appropriate package manager commands.
+- Automatically determine the Linux distribution and execute the appropriate package manager commands (critical feature).
 - Provide clear and actionable notifications about updates.